 I’ve also been sincerely annoyed by our choreographer, bless him.
 While I do appreciate his demand that we Level Up, he has to choreograph to the group’s ability as a whole.
 It’s so disjointed and glaring.
 Some are dancers, and some are not.
 You blend.
 That’s your job.
 But his ego required this frenetic, intricate stuff that some simply can’t do, and it looks out of balance and amateur.
 I can, but barely.
 (I’m OoooooLD, and man!
 My feet are starting to scream.)

 (I get to wear my beloved patent-leather red stilettos for 5 minutes in the closing scene.
 I will pay for this.)

 Finally, the performances.
 He liked us, though we don’t “overflow with triple threats.”
 (Ouch!)
 He said that my choices “told a million tales in subtext,” which I appreciated so much!
 I always wanted to play Adelaide’s sincerity.
 She’s a caricature; that’s why she’s great.
 But she’s a real girl with a broken heart and massive, hilarious anxiety.
 I love her.

 I love our amateur production.
 I love my castmates.
 I’m glad I have time left to appreciate and enjoy our show and my new friends.
 Hell Week is hell.
 I try always to keep that in perspective, but ours, as I mentioned, was the worst I’ve ever experienced.
 I was pissed.

 I was also moving, having a nervous breakdown, and being terrorized in a tag-team assault by my ex-boyfriend and his new bride (whom he dated for 5 weeks).
-Stuck in the home with them when they didn’t need to move in together before my apartment became available 3 weeks later – and hadn’t planned to before they decided to torture me in their first act as family.
-The man with whom I was trying to have a baby just months before, who had chosen my move-out date, was now mercilessly harassing, abusing, and mocking me and I couldn’t get free.
-Oh, and motherhood slipped me by.
-That answer is known at last, at 44.
-I’m no one’s mommy.
-Ever.
+I was stuck in the home with them, when they didn’t need to move in before my apartment became available 3 weeks later (and hadn’t planned to before they decided to torture me in their first act as family).
+The man with whom I was trying to have a baby just months before, who had chosen my move-out date himself, was now mercilessly harassing, abusing, and mocking me, and I couldn’t get free.

 I forgive myself for losing perspective.